-Owners shall provide capacity for capture of the first 30mm of rainfall per day and restore it to natural hydrologic pathways by promoting storage, evapo-transpiration, or rainwater reuse.
+Owners must provide capacity for capture of the first 30mm of rainfall per day and restore it to natural hydrologic pathways by promoting storage, evapo-transpiration, or rainwater reuse.
 This rainfall volume coincides with the six-month rainfall event.
+Owners are encouraged to explore how native planting selections and strategic landscaping techniques may be incorporated in the engineering design.